menu iconknow your dna logosearch icon

 A third cousin once removed means you share a set of great-great-grandparents.
 But they are a generation younger or older than you.

-Family relations can be tricky.
-If you find cousin relationships a little confusing to take in, here's a simple breakdown of the terms:
+Understanding familial relationships can be tricky.
+If you find cousin relationships and extended family structures a little confusing to take in, here’s a simple breakdown of the terms:

 • Cousins are non-siblings who share common ancestors